isaacramiez00/Urban-vs-Suburban/README.md

 #### Are suburban homes a better investment than urban homes?

+Pre-Assumptions:
+Going into this project I had already had this hypothesis test in mind.
+Before going through EDA and performing my test, I initally thought suburban homes are a better investment than urban homes because I thought single family homes were more common in suburban homes than urban homes thus, more rooms to rent out.
+And, because urban areas are more populated possibly because of location and convenience, I thought Urban homes were going to be more expensive and thus higher monthly expense cost.

 variables:
 * Null Hypothesis - Urban Homes outperform Suburban homes for a house hacking investment
 * Alternative Hypothesis - Suburban homes are a better house hacking investment than urban homes
 * alpha level: 0.05
-* z-statistic: 0.21
+* z-statistic: -0.24
-* p-value: .42
+* p-value: .60

-According to our findings below, we can see that our the Z statistic for suburban homes is 0.21.
+According to our findings below, we can see that our the Z statistic for suburban homes is -0.24.
-The probaility of having this z-statistic results, or more extreme, given the null hypothesis is true is 0.42.
+The probaility of having this z-statistic results, or more extreme, given the null hypothesis is true is 0.60.
 Therefore, we cannot reject the null, the monthly cash flow for suburban homes are not significantly greater than urban homes.